dan-visioni/dan-visioni.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Dan, and I'm a climate modeler.
 My main area of expertise is the behavior of stratospheric aerosols and how they interact with atmospheric chemistry and with the surface climate.
-I am currently a Postdoctoral Researcher at Cornell University, Sibley School of Mechanical and Aerospace Engineering, working with [prof. Douglas MacMartin](https://sites.coecis.cornell.edu/douglas/) on our newly funded Geoengineering Assessment across Uncertainty, Scenarios, and Strategies [GAUSS](https://sites.coecis.cornell.edu/douglas/research/) project!
+I am currently a Postdoctoral Researcher at Cornell University, Sibley School of Mechanical and Aerospace Engineering, working with [prof. Douglas MacMartin](https://sites.coecis.cornell.edu/douglas/) on our newly funded Geoengineering Assessment across Uncertainties, Scenarios, and Strategies [GAUSS](https://sites.coecis.cornell.edu/douglas/research/) project.

 My research is currently focused on studying Sulfate Geoengineering, a form of climate engineering that aims to reduce surface temperatures by means of injecting sulfate precursors in the stratosphere in order to reflect a small part of the incoming solar radiation and thus reduce global temperatures.
 I'm also interested in other climate engineering methods (Marine Cloud Brightening, Cirrus Thinning) and I continue studying the effect of past and present volcanic eruptions on climate.